Sustainability in raw material extraction

 Internationally, the UN Guiding Principles on Business and Human Rights (2011) and the OECD Guidelines for Multinational Enterprises on Responsible Business Conduct, which were last revised in 2023, provide an internationally recognised cross-sector framework for human rights due diligence and responsible business conduct.
 Although not legally binding, the principles and recommendations for companies laid down there correspond to the expectations of the Federal Government.

 The Federal Government’s National Action Plan (NAP) to implement the UN Guiding Principles on Business and Human Rights contains a broad catalogue of measures to protect human rights.
 At the same time, the German government has enshrined the responsibility of German companies to respect human rights for the first time in the action plan.
-The NAP is currently being revised and the work is to be completed this year.
+The process of updating the NAP (2016–2020) has already been initiated.
+The revision of the NAP will be pursued as soon as the legal framework in connection with the Supply Chain Due Diligence Act (LkSG) and the Omnibus I Package (CSDDD) has been finalised.

 The so-called Conflict Minerals Regulation (EU) 2017/821 introduced mandatory due diligence requirements for EU importers of tin, tantalum, tungsten, their ores and gold (3TG) for the first time from certain thresholds in conflict-affected and high-risk areas.
 The aim of the ordinance is to curb the financing of armed conflicts through the proceeds from the sale of the minerals mentioned.
 The ordinance lays down numerous due diligence obligations that importers of 3TG have to comply with since 1 January 2021.

-The national implementing law 29,which entered into force on 7 May 2020, ensures the effective application of the Conflict Minerals Ordinance in Germany.
+The national implementing law26, which entered into force on 7 May 2020, ensures the effective application of the Conflict Minerals Ordinance in Germany by the German Control Authority for EU Due Diligence in Raw Material Supply Chains (DEKSOR) as the responsible authority.

-In addition to mandatory regulations, there are voluntary standards for environmental management systems, such as the globally applied ISO 14001 environmental management system standard or the more ambitious European environmental management system “Eco-Management and Audit Scheme” (EMAS), which promote sustainable business practices.31
+In addition to mandatory regulations, there are voluntary standards for environmental management systems, such as the globally applied ISO 14001 environmental management system standard or the more ambitious European environmental management system “Eco-Management and Audit Scheme” (EMAS), which promote sustainable business practices.29 The Standard for Responsible Mining (IRMA) for socially, ecologically and ethically responsible mining is considered to be the strictest and most comprehensive voluntary sustainability standard in mining worldwide.

 Employment under the mandatory social security scheme by economic sector

-* For reasons of data protection and statistical confidentiality, numerical values of 1 or 2 and data from which such numerical values can be mathematically deduced are made anonymous.
+* For reasons of data protection and statistical confidentiality, numerical values of 1 or 2 and data from which such a numerical value can be mathematically inferred are anonymised.

 Sources

-3 Further information on statutory provisions and social security contributions: Federal Ministry of Labour and Social Affairs (BMAS) (2023): Social protection at a glance.
-URL: https://www.bmas.de/SharedDocs/Downloads/DE/Publikationen/a721-soziale-sicherung-im-ueberblick.pdf?__blob=publicationFile&v=6 (accessed 22 October 2024).
+2 Further information on statutory provisions and social security contributions: Federal Ministry of Labour and Social Affairs (BMAS) (2023): Social protection at a glance

-5 Act on Co-determination in the Coal, Iron and Steel Industry (MontanMitbestG).
-URL: https://www.gesetze-im-internet.de/montanmitbestg/MontanMitbestG.pdf (accessed 12 July 2024).
+3 Act on Co-Determination in the Coal, Iron and Steel Industry (MontanMitbestG)

 9 “recognised vocational qualification” is the sum of “with recognised vocational training” and “master craftsman/technician/equivalent technical college qualification”